hyphaltip/GEN220_2015/Assignments/Homework_4.md

 be interesting to compare if the number of cut sites (or their size) varied among strains.

+You can use [this script](http://hyphaltip.github.io/GEN220_2015/Examples/read_fasta.py) as a starting point for reading a FASTA file

 For the advanced programmers.
 Think about (or try) to make your program handle a folder of sequence files to read and provide a report.